emanmostafa0/ikea-task/README.md

 ## Assumptions I made:
 ### Availabilty assumptions:
-* I have assumed that the same article can be used in different products, and the user can collect the product based on the articles, so for example if I have an article called "leg" and the amountInStock=4 , product1 needs " 4 legs " and product2 needs "4 legs", that means we have 1 product1 available and 1 product2.
+* I have assumed that the same article can be used in different products, and the user can collect the product based on the articles needed for this product, so for example if I have an article called "leg" and the amountInStock=4 , product1 needs " 4 legs " and product2 needs "4 legs", that means we have 1 product1 available can be collected or 1 product2 can be collected.
-* if the user ordered 1 item of product1 , the availabity of article "leg" will be 0, so we don't have product1 and product2 available anymore.
+* if the user ordered 1 item of product1 , the availability of article "leg" will be 0, so we don't have product1 and product2 available anymore.
-* I have asssumed also that the availabilities of the product is based on the least sets of articles in the stock that needed for this product. for example product1 needs "2 legs" and "8 seats" , and we have an article called {"leg" , amountInStock= 4} and {"seat", amountInStock=8}, that means we can collect (2 available sets of legs, and 1 available set of seat) so that the avaiability of product1 will be 1.
+* I have asssumed also that the availabilities of the product is based on the least sets of articles in the stock that needed for this product. for example product1 needs "2 legs" and "8 seats" , and we have an article called {"leg" , amountInStock= 4} and {"seat", amountInStock=8}, that means we can collect (2 available sets of legs, and 1 available set of seats) so that the avaiability of product1 will be 1.

 ### Shop cart assumption:
 * I have assumed that the user will order the items directly after clicking on submit, but maybe shop cart is a good feature for the user experience.
-* this shop cart feature needs to be discussed,  as we don't have an api availlable for this part and the other solution is to implement this shop cart with localStorage, this is something for future work section.
+* this shop cart feature needs to be discussed with the backend developers, as we don't have an api availlable for this part and the other solution is to implement this shop cart with localStorage, this is something for future work section.

 ### Sale assumptions:
 * I have assumed that the amountInStock for specific article couldn't be changed until I am sure that the sale added successfully to the database.

 ## API outage solutions in the FE:
-* As I see that the api outage happens a lot , and the Frondend implementation should be stable as much as I can, so that I have used axios-retry to recall the spesific api that has ``` 503 statusCode ```, I have added a max number of trails to be 3 times only because if I have so many trails , that may prevent the api from recovering from its overloaded state, and it will continue to block or refuse requests. and consequently its ability to recover is further reduced.
+* As I see that the api outage happens a lot , and the Frondend implementation should be stable as much as we can, so that I have used axios-retry to recall the spesific api that has ``` 503 statusCode ```, I have added a max number of trails to be 3 times only because if I have so many trails , that may prevent the api from recovering from its overloaded state, and it will continue to block or refuse requests. and consequently its ability to recover is further reduced.
 * if all the retails failed , message will be displayed to the user that there is something wrong with the api and user can click on retry button to retry to call the api again.
 * I have used ``` promise.all ``` when the page is loaded to get all  ``` products and articles ``` , to make the loading faster and then map every product's articles with the whole articles to get the name of the article.
 * I have used ``` synchronous calls ``` for registration a sale so that If the user registered a sale, and the sale is failed to be added to the database, the api for updating bulk of articled will not be called. so in my design I need to wait for a successful adding a sale in the database , then I will update the articles amountInStock.